 Diversion For Family Violence Penalties:

-Family violence and violence against women has been a focal point of law enforcement in Victoria in recent years.
+Family violence and violence against women generally is now taken incredibly serious by both police and the Courts.
 In turn, the courts have generally handed down harsher penalties to those who commit family violence-related offences.
-This essentially means that if an assault is committed in circumstances of family violence it is considered aggravating and more serious than in most other situations.
+This means that if an assault involves a woman then it will be considered aggravating.

 Section 18 of the Crimes Act 1958 (Vic) sets out the maximum penalty, being five years imprisonment.
 The offence of Recklessly Causing Injury requires the following to be proven beyond reasonable doubt:

 - That an individual caused an injury in another;

 - The injury was caused by that individual acting recklessly;

 - That individual did not have a lawful excuse, such as self-defence.

 Unlawful Assault carries a maximum of three months imprisonment and is set out under s23 of the Summary Offences Act 1966 (Vic).
 The offence is proven where:

 - Without a lawful excuse to do so (such as during s football match, or by accident in a crowded area)